-- 2.1 MATERIALS, GENERAL - A. Compatibility: Provide joint sealants, backings, and other related materials that are compatible with one another and with joint substrates under conditions of service and application, as demonstrated by joint-sealant manufacturer, based on testing and field experience. - B. Colors of Exposed Joint Sealants: As selected by Architect from manufacturer's full range for this characteristic.
+2.1 MATERIALS, GENERAL

+- A. Compatibility: Provide joint sealants, backings, bond breaker tape, and other related materials that are compatible with one another and with joint substrates under conditions of service and application, as demonstrated by joint-sealant manufacturer, based on testing and field experience. - B. Colors of Exposed Joint Sealants: To match existing.